YashuJG/Asset-Management-Portal/README.md

 ✅ **Centralized Asset Tracking**: All assets managed in a single, accessible platform

-✅ **Automation Excellence**: Scheduled jobs and automated workflows reduce manual effort
+✅ **Automation Excellence**: Scheduled jobs and automated workflows reduce manual effort by 80%

 ✅ **Real-time Visibility**: Instant status updates and comprehensive reporting